Slow Mixing of Glauber Dynamics for the Six-Vertex Model in the Ordered Phases: Introduction

 \subsection{Main Results}

-In this paper we show that Glauber dynamics for the six-vertex model can be slow mixing in the ferroelectric and antiferroelectric phases.
-We start by proving that there exist boundary conditions such that for any ferroelectric Boltzmann weights, the mixing time is exponential in the number of vertices in the lattice.
-This is the first rigorous result for the mixing time of Glauber dynamics in the ferroelectric phase.
+In this paper we show that there exist boundary conditions for which Glauber dynamics mixes slowly for the six-vertex model in the ferroelectric and antiferroelectric phases.
+We start by proving that there are boundary conditions that cause Glauber dynamics to be slow for all Boltzmann weights that lie in the ferroelectric region of the phase diagram, where the mixing time is exponential in the number of vertices in the lattice.
+This is the first rigorous result for the mixing time of Glauber dynamics in the ferroelectric phase and it gives a complete characterization.

-\begin{restatable}[Ferroelectric phase]{theorem}{ferroelectricThm} For any parameter $(a,b,c) \in \R^3_{> 0}$ such that $a > b + c$ or $b > a + c$, there exists boundary conditions for which Glauber dynamics mixes exponentially slowly on $\Lambda_{n}$. \end{restatable}
+\begin{restatable}[Ferroelectric Phase]{theorem}{ferroelectricThm} For any $(a,b,c) \in \R^3_{> 0}$ such that $a > b + c$ or $b > a + c$, there exist boundary conditions for which Glauber dynamics mixes exponentially slowly on~$\Lambda_{n}$. \end{restatable}

-We note that our proof naturally breaks down at the critical line in a way that reveals a trade-off between the energy and entropy of the system.
+We note that our approach naturally breaks down at the critical line of the conjectured phase diagram for the mixing time in a way that reveals a trade-off between the energy and entropy of the system.
 Additionally, our analysis suggests an underlying combinatorial interpretation for the phase transition between the ferroelectric and disordered phases in terms of the adherence strength of intersecting lattice paths and the momentum parameter of correlated random walks.

-Our second mixing result builds on the topological obstruction framework developed in \cite{ran-top} to show that Glauber dynamics with free boundary conditions is slow mixing in most of the antiferroelectric region.
+Our second mixing result builds on the topological obstruction framework developed in~\cite{ran-top} to show that Glauber dynamics with free boundary conditions mixes slowly in most of the antiferroelectric region.
 Specifically, we generalize the recent antiferroelectric mixing result in~\cite{liu} with a Peierls argument that uses multivariate generating functions for weighted non-backtracking walks instead of the connectivity constant for (unweighted) self-avoiding walks to better account for the discrepancies in Boltzmann weights.

-\begin{restatable}[Antiferroelectric phase]{theorem}{antiferroelectricThm} For any parameter $(a,b,c) \in \R^3_{> 0}$ such that $ac + bc + 3ab < c^2$, Glauber dynamics mixes exponentially slowly on $\Lambda_{n}$ with free boundary conditions. \end{restatable}
+\begin{restatable}[Antiferroelectric Phase]{theorem}{antiferroelectricThm} For any $(a,b,c) \in \R^3_{> 0}$ such that $ac + bc + 3ab < c^2$, Glauber dynamics mixes exponentially slowly on $\Lambda_{n}$ with free boundary conditions. \end{restatable}

-We illustrate the new regions for which Glauber dynamics can be slow mixing in \Cref{fig:phases}.
+We illustrate the new regions for which Glauber dynamics can be slowly mixing in \Cref{fig:phases}.
 Observe that our antiferroelectric subregion significantly extends Liu's and pushes towards the conjectured threshold.